RJurjevic/Vafra/README.md

 CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

-This is a so called Vafra Stockfish clone version of Stockfish, i.e, it is a Stockfish clone based on Stockfish 12, and is intended to be maintained by Robert Jurjevic, who was a maintainer of Vafra Cfish chess engine clone, and Vafra Crafty chess engine clone, and who has a long experience in maintaining Vafra chess engine clones.
+This is a so called Vafra Stockfish clone version of Stockfish, i.e., it is a Stockfish clone based on NNUE Stockfish, and is intended to be maintained by Robert Jurjevic, who was a maintainer of Vafra Cfish chess engine clone, and Vafra Crafty chess engine clone, and who has a long experience in maintaining Vafra chess engine clones.